Pets of Vladimir Putin: Buffy (2010–present)

-Buffy, a caramel and white Bulgarian male 10-week-old shepherd Karakachan dog, was given to President Vladimir Putin during a visit to Bulgaria in November 2010 by Bulgarian Prime Minister Boyko Borisov.
+Buffy, a caramel and white Bulgarian male 10-week-old shepherd Karakachan dog, was given to Putin during a visit to Bulgaria in November 2010 by Bulgarian Prime Minister Boyko Borisov.
 The name 'Buffy' was chosen by a five-year-old boy during a nationwide competition.

 Yume (2012–present)

 Yume, a 3-month-old female Akita puppy, arrived in Moscow from Tokyo, Japan, in July 2012, as the Akita Prefecture's gift to show gratitude for assistance from Russia after the 2011 Tōhoku earthquake and tsunami.
 'Yume' means 'dream' in Japanese.

 In 2016, the Japanese government offered Putin a male Akita puppy as a companion for Yume, but this gift was declined.